th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 flow allocation procedure was basically established.
 But after a while, it was clear to me that this information should be _there_ in that CACEP part, and was rather universal for all application connections, not just CDAP.
-After I presented this to Sander _<despair>_ over IRC, he actually recognized how this -- to me seemingly small -- change impacted the prototype.
+After I presented this to Sander _despair_ over IRC, he actually recognized how this -- to me seemingly small -- change impacted the entire architecture.
 Now, I will never forget the exchange, and I actually saved that conversation as a text file.
 The date was February 24th, 2017.

 ```
 ...